Lind-Project/lind-wasm-example-grates/examples/imfs-grate/README.md

 ### File Descriptors

-Each cage is associated with its own array of `FileDesc` objects that represent a file descriptor.
-The file descriptors used by these FS calls return indices into this array.
+Each cage has its own array of `FileDesc` objects that represent a file descriptor.
+The file descriptors used by these FS calls are indices into this array.

 File descriptor allocation begins at index 3.
 The management of standard descriptors (`stdin`, `stdout`, `stderr`) are delegated to the enclosing grate.